Sunday, August 18, 2024

 Friday, October 20, 2023

-Sadly, Ralph passed away peacefully in his Block 3 home with his family beside him on October 17, 2023.
+Ralph passed away peacefully in his Block 3 home with his family beside him on October 17, 2023 at the very accomplished age of 98 years.

-Ralph's family will join many of his friends and neighbors near the HCA Pond and Youngren Bridge at 2:00 p.m. on Sunday, November 19, 2023, to celebrate Ralph's life and many contributions to national, Reston, and Hickory Cluster Mid-Century Modern Architecture, followed by a gathering with refreshments at Lake Anne Village Center Cafe Montmartre', as announced today by his wife Ann and sons Malcolm and Todd.
+Ralph's family joined many of his friends and neighbors near the HCA Pond and Youngren Bridge at 2:00 p.m. on Sunday, November 19, 2023, to celebrate Ralph's life and many contributions to national, Reston, and Hickory Cluster Mid-Century Modern Architecture, followed by a gathering with refreshments at Lake Anne Village Center Cafe' Montmartre, as announced by his wife Ann and sons Malcolm and Todd.

 Sunday, August 27, 2023